janeheer/filmPlot/README.md

 **Funding Source** - The source of funding for the article if disclosed and published

 # Credits
-This collaborative metadata project was completed by Jane Montañez, Sofia Milat, and Elder Hernandez for a UCLA's Information Studies Department, Data Managment course.
+This collaborative metadata project was completed by Jane Montañez, Sofia Milat, and Tony Hernandez for a UCLA's Information Studies Department, Data Managment course.

 # Data Visualizations
 A collection of our metadata materials as composed into data visualizations via python are collected and annotated below: